nailaphilip/New/README.md

 # Project description

-This is a Recipe-app.
-The app creates and reads the recipes.
+This is a BCH Events app.
+The app creates and reads the events.
 The app was created with React.

 ## Required dependencies

 axios
 json-server
-react, react-dom, react-router-dom, react-select, react-select-country-list
+react, react-dom, react-router-dom

-### Getting Started with the Recipe-app
+### Getting Started with the BCH Events app

-This app creates and reads the recipes.
+This app creates and reads the events.

 ## Available Scripts